ChronoSheets/ChronoSheets-CSharp-Client/docs/ProjectsApi.md

 <a name="projectsgetprojectsforclient"></a>
 # **ProjectsGetProjectsForClient**
-> CsApiApiResponseListProject ProjectsGetProjectsForClient (int? clientId, string xChronosheetsAuth)
+> CSApiResponseListProject ProjectsGetProjectsForClient (int? clientId, string xChronosheetsAuth)

 Get projects for a particular client